How to Find a Part-Time Evening Job

 Tips for Finding the Right Job for You

-Search locally.
+- Search locally.
 If you are looking for a job close to home, use a variety of methods to find local night jobs.
 For example, if there are specific local businesses you are interested in working for, visiting their offices and ask if they have any evening jobs available.
-Also check your local newspaper for job listings.
+Check your local newspaper for job listings.

-Consider working freelance.
+- Consider working freelance.
 Depending on your industry, you might consider freelancing.
 This is a great way to work from home, and it generally allows you to work your own hours (including evening hours).
 Jobs like writer, editor, virtual assistant, programmer, web designer, and more, can all be done freelance.
+There are apps you can use to find money-making gigs that you can work based on your availability.